7x11x13/free-bandcamp-downloader/README.md

 # free-bandcamp-downloader

-Download free and $0 minimum name-your-price albums and tracks from Bandcamp (including ones that are sent to email)
+Download free and $0 minimum name-your-price albums and tracks from Bandcamp (including ones that are sent to email), and tags them with data from the Bandcamp page.

 ## Installation